4 Effective Exercises and Stretches to Relieve Shoulder Pain

 If you don’t feel your pain warrants a visit to the doctor, you should consider enlisting a physical therapist to help.
 You don’t need a referral to do this.
 After an initial evaluation and assessment of the pain, your physical therapist may use a goniometer to measure your range of motion and strength while monitoring the quality of the shoulder motion.
 Your physical therapist will then likely recommend stretches and exercises to help control inflammation and relieve pain.

-Some of the most effective exercises and stretches to relieve shoulder pain at home are:
+Some of the most effective exercises and stretches to relieve shoulder pain at home are the following.

-Chest expansion.
 For this exercise you’ll need an exercise band, rope, strap or a tie.
 Take one of these items and hold it behind your back while grasping with both hands.
 Move the shoulder blades toward one another and gently lift your chin toward the ceiling.
 Hold for 10 to 15 seconds while breathing deeply.
 Do this 3 to 5 times.
-If you’re experiencing pain performing any of these exercises, or if your pain levels don’t progressively improve after about 6 weeks, you should consider asking a licensed physical therapist about manual therapy.
-Manual therapy is a specialized form of therapy in which the physical therapist uses their hands in lieu of equipment to address pain sources.